TheManuelML/obsidian-agent/docs/installation.md

 ### Method 2: Manual Installation
 1. Download the latest release from the [GitHub repository](https://github.com/TheManuelML/obsidian-agent/releases)
 2. Extract the downloaded zip file
-3. Copy the extracted folder to your Obsidian plugins directory:
+3. Copy the extracted folder to your Obsidian plugins directory
-   - Windows: `%APPDATA%\Obsidian\plugins\`
-   - macOS: `~/Library/Application Support/obsidian/plugins/`
-   - Linux: `~/.config/obsidian/plugins/`
 4. Restart Obsidian
 5. Enable the plugin in Settings > Community Plugins

 ## Initial Setup
 1. After installation, the plugin will be available in your Obsidian settings
-2. Configure any necessary settings in the plugin options
+2. Configure API keys in the plugin options
 3. Restart Obsidian to ensure all features are properly initialized

 ## Troubleshooting